 Get internet access

-Schools, trusts and local authorities can help disadvantaged children get online using free mobile data increases or 4G wireless routers provided by the Department for Education.
+Schools, colleges, further education institutions, trusts and local authorities can help disadvantaged pupils and students get online using free mobile data increases or 4G wireless routers provided by the Department for Education.
 You can request this support if each of the following applies:

 - there’s disruption to face-to-face education